Pirate1029/02_BattleTank/README.md

 + Creating Scale Box with Stretch set to "Scale to Fill" in MenuUI Widget
 + Importing font for texts
 + Adding Start Button and Title (Battle Tank)

+### Controller Ready Navigation

++ Changing scene to battleground after start button is clicked (Done in widget event graph)
++ Creating custom event to focus start button when game launches
++ Action mappings for quitting the game